 What is a network management tool?

-How network management tools work?
+How do network management tools work?

-Common protocols used for analyzing a network include:
+Standard protocols used for analyzing a network include:

-- ARP (Layer 2 Protocol): The Address Resolution Protocol (ARP) discovers the link layer addresses, like the MAC addresses.
-Its used for associating this with an internet layer address.
+- ARP (Layer 2 Protocol): The Address Resolution Protocol (ARP) discovers the link-layer addresses, like the MAC addresses.
+It’s used for associating this with an internet layer address.

-- SNMP (Layer 7 Protocol): The simple network monitoring protocol is a basic network protocol that reports data from network devices to connected IP networks.
+- SNMP (Layer 7 Protocol): The simple network monitoring protocol is a basic protocol that reports data from network devices to connected IP networks.
 Learn about SNMP versions and how SNMP works.

 While this may seem like complicated information to obtain, the truth is that it’s usually provided through software.